operate-first/community/governance.md

 4. **Open Work** : Two of our core tools for successful community building are transparency and accessibility.
 To support that, work and collaboration must be done in public to the greatest degree possible.
 Refer to the section on [Community Groups](#community-groups) and [SIGs](#sigs) in particular for details on how this is performed.
-5. **Truly Open Community** : The best way to build a sustainable open source community is to ensure the community is a cohesive, inclusive, and equitable place where all the voices are heard and anyone can rise to leadership positions.
+5. **Sustainable Open Community** : The best way to build a sustainable open source community is to ensure the community cohesion is through openness and transparency, ensuring all the voices are heard and anyone can rise to leadership positions.
+The more diversity of voices at the decision table, the better our ability to improve conditions such as inclusion and equity.
+Sustainable comes through continuous improvement of those areas, such as through centering the agenda of those people most marginalized and at risk in each given context (which results in things being more accessible for everyone.)

 ### Code of Conduct